pierrepo/mdner/README.md

                         the best model after the learning process.
 Each value must be between 0 and 1, and the sum of these three values must be equal to 1.
   -n NAME, --name NAME  Name of the model.
   -g, --gpu             Use GPU for learning.
+Using this parameter, the model that will be
+                        created will be based on the Transfromers "BioMed-RoBERTa-base".
   -p, --paraphrase      Add paraphrase in the learning dataset.
   -m, --mol             Use only MOL entities.
   -s SEED, --seed SEED  Seed used to sample data sets for reproducibility.
 By default the